Frequently Asked Questions

 Should i have or forgo an inspection?

-An inspection is always recommended to protect one’s investment and to know the condition of the property prior to purchase.
-Waiving the inspections puts the buyer at risk for existing safety hazards and unknown potential costly repairs.
+A home inspection is always recommended to protect one’s investment and to know the condition of the property prior to purchase.
+Waiving your right to the inspection puts the buyer at risk for existing safety hazards and unknown potential costly repairs.
 Knowing the issues at the property helps one budget for those expenses or decide on different actions.
-The inspection also provides basic knowledge of all the components in the property, the age of appliances, and basic maintenance tips.
-Being that a home is the largest investment a person makes, knowledge and peace of mind are foremost in the decision-making process.
-When all is said and done, is the savings of waiving the inspection fee worth the risks.
-Click here for another perspective.
+The inspection also provides basic knowledge of all the components in the property, the age of the appliances, and basic maintenance tips.
+Being that a home is usually the largest investment a person makes, knowledge and peace of mind are foremost in the decision-making process.
+When all is said and done, is the savings of waiving the inspection fee worth the risks?

 What is the cost of an inspection?

 The cost of an inspection varies depending on the company.
 In considering the price, foremost ask if the inspection company carries Errors and Omissions Insurance and General Liability.
-Many do not.
-Ask how long the company has been doing inspections and a description of their reporting format.
-Do they have additional certifications and are they a member of a professional organization.
+Unfortunately many do not.
+Ask how long the company has been doing inspections and a description of their reporting format or a sample report.
+Do they have additional certifications and are they a member of a professional organization?
 Another good question is if there are any warranties or guarantees offered.
 What additional services are offered such as radon, mold, and VOC testing, thermal imaging, sewer scope, and more.

 What are the most common findings during a

-1. Water penetration is very common, water leakage at foundation cracks or roof flashing, this is often not known to the seller as most people are not inspecting their crawl spaces or basements on a regular basis.
+1. Water penetration is very common, water leakage at foundation cracks or roof flashing, this is often not a known issue to the seller as most people are not inspecting their crawl spaces or basements on a regular basis.

-2. Electrical items, such as GFC’s (ground fault circuit) that do not trip, open grounds, open boxes, and exposed wire connections, as well as unprofessional workmanship.
+2. Electrical items, such as GFCI’s (ground fault circuits) that do not trip, open grounds, open boxes, and exposed wire connections, as well as unprofessional workmanship.

 4. Loose and leaking toilets.